Stanley A. McChrystal: Post-military career

 In 2016, FiscalNote announced that McChrystal had joined the company's board of directors.

 In May 2016, McChrystal was a commencement speaker at The Citadel and received an honorary Doctor of Military Science degree.

 After speculation that he might be considered for Republican Donald Trump's running mate in the 2016 presidential election, McChrystal made it known that he would "decline consideration for any role" in a Trump administration.
-On November 16, 2016, McChrystal rejected the offer to be president-elect Trump's first choice of Secretary of Defense saying, 'I've been watching the campaign and I don't think I'd be a good fit for the ...team.
-I don't think I would be happy.
-Also, I'm not sure you'd be happy...'
+On 16 November 2016, McChrystal rejected an offer to be president-elect Trump's first choice of Secretary of Defense.

-In May 2020, The Washington Post reported: "A new Democratic-aligned political action committee advised by retired Army Gen. Stanley McChrystal ... is planning to deploy technology ... to combat online efforts to promote President Trump's handling of the coronavirus pandemic.
-The group, Defeat Disinfo, will ... map discussion of the president's claims on social media.
-It will seek to intervene ... through a network of more than 3.4 million influencers ... paying users with large followings to take sides against the president."
+In May 2020, The Washington Post reported: that McChrystal was advising Defeat Disinfo, a new political action committee that supported the Democratic Party.
+Defeat Disinfo aimed to use technology to oppose Trump, particularly his handling of the coronavirus pandemic.

-On October 1, 2020, on the Morning Joe program, McChrystal endorsed Democratic nominee Joe Biden for president in that year's election.
-Despite the two's philosophical differences and the fallout from the 2010 Rolling Stone article, McChrystal explained Biden and Obama openly listened to his comments during his service, and that disagreements were paramount in a functioning democracy.
-McChrystal commented, "You have to believe your commander in chief, at the end of the day, is someone you can trust, and I can trust Joe Biden."
+McChrystal endorsed Democratic nominee Joe Biden in the 2020 presidential election, and Democratic nominee Kamala Harris in the 2024 presidential election.

 McChrystal has a chapter giving advice in Tim Ferriss' book Tools of Titans.
+In May 2025, he released the book On Character: Choices That Define a Life.